ParlocameonTheDev/BPP/README.md

 Minigun : Turns your weapon into a belt-fed machine gun with devestating fire rate.

-Nuclear : Welcome to the end game...
+Nuclear : Welcome to the end game...!

-Pepper Gun : The household choice of weaponry, just aim for the face!

 Spacious Ammunition : Bigger bullets, and when I say bigger, I mean BIGGER.